Monday, November 28, 2016

 Harry Kidd recently contacted us about a remarkable 4 reel historical film at the National Archives in College Park, Maryland.
 The footage shows American soldiers of the U.S. Signal Corps during World War I. The U.S. Army Signal Corps was designated as the sole official agency responsible for obtaining photographic coverage of America's participation in the Great War.

-Nieuport (Berquet bombing) aerolane, French model, and Lt.
+Nieuport (Berquet bombing) aeroplane, French model, and Lt.
 Clime ready for photographic flight.
 Issoudon, France, 23 May 1918.
-Signal Corps photograph from Harry Kidd's collection on Flickr.
+Colorized Signal Corps photograph from Harry Kidd's collection on Flickr.

 "Historical Series"